BendingSpoons/katana-swift/README.md

 }
 ```

-Note that the step `0` can be incapsulated in a protocol, should it be a prominent use case for the library/app.
+Note that, if this is a prominent use case for the library/app, the step `0` can be incapsulated in a protocol.

 #### Dependencies